dandi/handbook/docs/13_upload.md

           If you answer "no," the CLI will exit with an error, and you must store the API key somewhere accessible to the CLI on your own.

-    - Methods to store the API key with `keyring`
+    - Storing the API key with `keyring`
         1. You can store your API key where the `keyring` library can find it by using the `keyring` program: Run `keyring set dandi-api-dandi key` and enter the API key when asked for the password for `key` in `dandi-api-dandi`.